denten-books/plain-text/1-metaphor.md

 information unique to physical libraries in an electronic workstation environment" [@pajak_electronic_1992, 1].
 Setting aside, for a moment, the peculiarity of being able to patent a metaphor, note the idiosyncrasy of the technical language.
-What does it mean to "access" a metaphor?
-When someone "checks out" a book from the electronic library, do they gain access to the book or to the metaphor alone?
-What mechanisms assure the correspondence between a database and database metaphor, the book and book metaphor, or the catalog and catalog metaphor?
+What does it mean to "access" a metaphor, for example?
+Were someone to "check out" a book from the electronic library, would they hold a book or its metaphor alone?
+What mechanisms would assure the integrity between a database and its metaphor?
+Is the visual hierarchy of related objects itself an object in that hierarchy?
 Traditional metaphor theory strains to answer such questions.

 In the so-called classical view, metaphors are simply a type of figurative language.
 To say "the day stands tiptoe on the misty mountain tops" is to use